Scott07uk/project_coursework/README.md

     python src/meta-gen-bdd.py

-The process is already multi-threaded and will use multiple cores on a single machine, only a very limited performance gain will be achived by running multiple copies on the same machine (unless your machine has a very high core count)
+The process is already multi-threaded and will use multiple cores on a single machine, only a very limited performance gain will be achieved by running multiple copies on the same machine (unless your machine has a very high core count).

 ## Generating Data With CARLA